Gyeeta/gyeeta.github.io/docs/installation/partha_config.md

 [ 10037, 10037 ] : Here 2 instances of Shyama are running in Active Passive mode.

-## Is Kubernetes {#is-kubernetes}
+## Is Kubernetes? {#is-kubernetes}

-This boolean field indicates whether the Host to be monotored is part of a Kubernetes Cluster.
+This boolean field indicates whether the Host to be monitored is part of a Kubernetes Cluster.
 This field is used to extract the Kubernetes Pod Name tags for the Host Processes.

 For Helm Chart installs, this parameter is set to `true` by default.
 For other install options, the